Know Before You Buy

 A quality mattress is derived from quality materials and craftsmanship.
 Some people think that quality and price go hand-in-hand.
 While that may be true in some cases, it is not always accurate.
 In our 40+ years of experience, we have seen two comparable models sell for drastically different prices.
 Why?
-One company spends millions of dollars on TV and celebrity advertising with dedicated one brand storefronts in malls and standalone buildings while the other company forgoes the hype and makes quality their craft, and the smart consumer saves hundreds.
-This can result in savings worth hundreds to the smart consumer.
+One company spends millions of dollars on TV and celebrity advertising with dedicated one brand storefronts in malls and standalone buildings while the other company forgoes the hype, and makes quality their craft.

 What Makes a Mattress More Comfortable?

 We all want comfort, but comfort is relative.
 What might feel soft to us, may feel firm to you.
 What is most important is how the mattress contours to your body.
 Is it supportive?
 Does it feel springy?
 Are there enough comfort layers?
 Does it trap heat?
 While most of these issues can be determined while trying out a mattress, our staff is fully trained in helping you pick the right one for you!
 Always try the mattress before you buy it.

 Spring -vs- Foam:

 Spring Mattresses, depending upon how they are made, can give head-to-toe support with minimal pressure points.
 With added fiber and foam layers, a spring unit can be supportive, comfortable, and affordable.

 Foam Mattresses have evolved substantially since they were first introduced.
 With layers of memory foam and latex on top of a foam core, they can be quite comfortable.
 Within the past 10 years, the concept of cooling gels infused into the foam has taken the fear of a “hot” feel out of the equation.

 - The Better Sleep Council recommends replacing your mattress around the seven-year mark.